BodyMaps/ShapeKit/README.md

 **ShapeKit** is a toolkit designed for medical segmentation research.

+This repository provides a parallelized Python pipeline for anatomical-aware post-processing of multi-organ medical image segmentations.
+The workflow includes combining, refining, and anatomically calibrating predicted segmentations to produce robust and consistent output suitable for downstream analysis.

 > [!IMPORTANT]
 > But hey, don't hit that star just yet—the code here is ugly.
 We're working hard to clean it up and make it something you'll actually enjoy using.
 Stay tuned!